-Growing Guide Rosa (Standards)
+Growing Guide Rosa Tree Form

-If you find that a standard in a container dries out quickly after watering, the plant probably needs a larger pot.
-Lift it from its current pot, make four deep vertical cuts in the root ball, and place it in a new pot that is 2 inches wider and taller than the old one, filling in around the root ball with fresh potting mix.
+If you find that your tree in a container starts to dry out quickly after watering, the plant probably needs a larger pot.
+Lift it from its current pot, make four deep vertical cuts in the root ball, and place it in a new pot that is 2" wider and taller than the old one, filling in around the root ball with fresh potting mix.
 Water thoroughly after repotting.

 Wintering Over in Containers: In colder climates (Zone 6), you can overwinter plants in their containers by storing them in a sheltered, unheated area, such as a garage or shed, where temperatures range between 25 and 40°F. Check the potting mix occasionally for moisture, and water as needed.
 In warmer climates where freeze-thaw cycles occur, store plants on a protected porch.
 Where freezing is not a concern, plants can remain outdoors in containers and enjoyed year round.